History of Delta Air Lines in Timeline

 In April 2007, Delta Air Lines emerged from bankruptcy after fending off a hostile takeover from US Airways, and its shares were re-listed on the New York Stock Exchange.

 In 2007, Delta introduced its current "Upward & Onward" livery as part of a re-branding after emerging from bankruptcy.
-The new livery uses four colors, saving the airline money compared to the old eight-color "colors in motion" scheme by reducing painting cycle time.
-The airline spent four years repainting its entire fleet, including aircraft from Northwest Airlines, with the new livery.
+The new livery consists of four colors, while the old one (called "colors in motion") uses eight.
+This switch saved the airline money by reducing painting cycle time.
+The airline took four years to repaint all aircraft, including those from Northwest Airlines.

 April 14, 2008: Acquisition of Northwest Airlines announced

-On April 14, 2008, Delta Air Lines announced the acquisition of Northwest Airlines.
+On April 14, 2008, the acquisition of Northwest Airlines by Delta Air Lines was announced.

 October 29, 2008: Acquisition of Northwest Airlines approved and consummated

-On October 29, 2008, the acquisition of Northwest Airlines was approved and consummated.
+On October 29, 2008, Delta Air Lines' acquisition of Northwest Airlines was approved and consummated.
+Northwest continued to operate as a wholly owned subsidiary of Delta.

-In 2008, Delta Air Lines received an award from the United States Environmental Protection Agency's Design for the Environment (DfE) program for using PreKote.
-PreKote is a more environmentally friendly, non-hexavalent chromium surface pretreatment that replaced hazardous chemicals to improve paint adhesion and prevent corrosion.
-PreKote also reduces water usage and wastewater treatment.
+In 2008, Delta Air Lines received an award from the United States Environmental Protection Agency's Design for the Environment (DfE) program for its use of PreKote.
+This is a more environmentally friendly, non-hexavalent chromium surface pretreatment on its aircraft, replacing hazardous chemicals formerly used to improve paint adhesion and prevent corrosion.
+In addition, PreKote reduces water usage by two-thirds and reduces wastewater treatment.

-In early 2008, as part of the re-branding project, Delta posted a safety video featuring a flight attendant on YouTube.
-The video gained over 1 million views and news coverage due to its tone combined with the serious safety message.
-The flight attendant, Katherine Lee, was nicknamed "Deltalina."
+In early 2008, as part of the re-branding project, a safety video featuring a flight attendant was posted on YouTube, garnering over 1 million views and attention from news outlets.
+The flight attendant, Katherine Lee, was dubbed "Deltalina" by a member of FlyerTalk for her resemblance to Angelina Jolie.
+Delta had considered several styles for its current safety video, including animation, before opting for a video presenting a flight attendant speaking to the audience.
 The video was filmed on a former Song Airlines Boeing 757-200.

-December 31, 2009: Northwest Airlines operating certificate merged into that of Delta
+December 31, 2009: Northwest Airlines operating certificate merged into Delta's

-On December 31, 2009, the Northwest Airlines operating certificate was merged into that of Delta.
+On December 31, 2009, Northwest Airlines' operating certificate was merged into that of Delta Air Lines.

-On January 31, 2010, Delta completed integration with Northwest Airlines when their computer reservations system and websites were combined, and the Northwest Airlines brand was officially retired.
+On January 31, 2010, Delta Air Lines completed its integration with Northwest Airlines.
+The computer reservations system and websites were combined, and the Northwest Airlines brand was officially retired.

 In early 2010, Delta Air Lines merged its SkyBonus program with Northwest's similar Biz Perks program.